 *Tipa or tipo means guy or gal.

 Your friends want to take a shot of Mamajuana, and you hear the word “Brindis” for the first time.
-The Dominican Republic has a joyous and vibrant culture that enjoys celebration—and there’s no better way to celebrate with Dominicans than by enjoying some of their incredible alcohol.
+Our Dominican culture is warm, vibrant, and enjoys celebration—and there’s no better way to celebrate with Dominicans than by enjoying some of their incredible alcohol.
 Be it Brugal, Presidente, Mamajuana, or Ron Barcelo in your cup, make sure to raise it high and say “Brindis!”
 This is a typical Dominican saying most similar to “Cheers!”
 If you want to be cheeky and hip, throw in a “Brindis Spears” and see who catches the joke.

 Your friends decided they want to hit up another part of the city because “Hay un rebú en la Zona hoy.”
 Rebu means a group of people, usually loud and boisterous.
 Its’ etymology (to me) is unknown, but I would like to believe it’s some type of dominicanismo for Red Bull.
 Do not seek a correlation, there is none.
 They just sound similar to me!